morleym/furtive-handbook/docs/format-swiss.md

 ---
 id: format-swiss
-title: Swiss
+title: Swiss System
-sidebar_label: Swiss
+sidebar_label: Swiss System
 ---

-Common Aliases: Swiss, Swiss-Style, Swiss System.
+Common Aliases: Swiss, Swiss-Style.

 Swiss provides a compromise between Round-Robin and runtime.
-It is 'non-eliminating' (competitors continue to play matches regardless of winning/losing) but scales logarithmically.
+The traditional form of it is 'non-eliminating' (competitors continue to play matches regardless of winning/losing) but its runtime scales logarithmically like a bracket does.
+Swiss and its variants are complex, so this doc is going to be a little meatier than the others.

 ## How it Works